Carbon Monoxide Poisoning

 What is carbon monoxide poisoning?

-Carbon monoxide poisoning is a life-threatening emergency that occurs from inhaling
+Carbon monoxide poisoning is a life-threatening emergency.
+It occurs from inhaling

 carbon monoxide (CO) fumes.